← orga.cat

 Open-source, unified display of technical and tag data for media files.

 It is useful if you want to inspect the codecs of a media file.
-The installation process displays some advertisements, but only during the installation.
+The installation process displays some advertisements, but only during installation.

 Blender